Plaster Masks

 This spring, 5th grade artists created plaster masks, which took us several weeks.
 The process involved designing their mask, creating the mask form out of plaster strips, painting their mask and writing an artist statement to accompany their mask on display.
 We began by discussing masks, why we wear masks, and learning about masks around the world.

 Students connected masks to Halloween, as well as masquerade parties and even sports.
 We talked about how masks can help you hide your identity, or assume a different one.
 They can also help protect your face, or just be worn for fun.
-We learned that masks have a long history and have been created, used, and worn by cultures all over the world.
-They are also made from a variety of different materials.

 For example, in ancient Egypt, masks were used to dress the faces of the dead.
 Royal death masks were made of gold and bronze and meant to look like the person.
 In Japan, samurai masks were designed to instill fear in opponents, as well as protect the wearer.
 They were often made of iron and leather.
 In Italy, during the Carnival Festival in Venice, elaborate masks are worn to provide mystery.
 And in West Africa, masks are used in religious ceremonies to communicate with spirits and ancestors.
 Many are made with wood, ivory or clay.